Hardwood Species & Specifications

 - Its straight grain will restrict its shrinkage to the thickness of the board as opposed to width.
 This also minimizes warping and cupping, making it an ideal flooring, cabinetry, millwork and furniture material.

-- Quartered and rift white oak are used in flooring, cabinetry, millwork or furniture, but rift is used where a subtler appearance is desired.
+- Quartered and rift white oak are used in flooring, cabinetry, millwork or furniture, rift is used where a subtler appearance is desired.

 - Lengths are typically between 4 ft and 12 ft (depending on grade), and widths are between 4 in. and 8 in. on average.
 Note that rift boards are typically narrower than quartered boards.
 The Architectural Woodwork Institute quality standards allow, in rift white and red oak, for boards wider than 4 ¼” to be edge glued for width.
 Ironically in such a circumstance, the straight grained appearance of the board will render the glue line imperceptible and that glue line will be the strongest part of the board.